Gaza-Israel War

 Nasser hospital is now the largest surgical centre in Gaza, as Al-Shifa hospital is not functioning anymore.
 MSF staff were forced to flee and leave patients behind after a shell struck the hospital in mid-February 2024 and Israeli forces ordered the evacuation of the facility before raiding it.

-In mid-May, following the evacuation order of the Rafah Indonesian hospital due to the Rafah offensive, in collaboration with the Ministry of Health, MSF relaunched operations in Nasser, focusing on orthopaedic surgery, the burn unit, plastic surgery, general laboratory activities, physiotherapy and counselling department.
+In mid-May 2024, following the evacuation order of the Rafah Indonesian hospital due to the Rafah offensive, in collaboration with the Ministry of Health, MSF relaunched operations in Nasser, focusing on orthopaedic surgery, the burn unit, plastic surgery, general laboratory activities, physiotherapy and counselling department.

-We are currently working in the Trauma/Ortho/Burn Unit of Nasser Hospital and are running two Operation Rooms, 65 inpatient beds and four beds in intermediate care.
-We are also running daycare surgery service (three days per week) for trauma and burn patients requiring small interventions that require anaesthesia but no hospitalisation for more than one day due to a lack beds in the inpatient department and the high bed occupancy rate since July 2024.
+We are currently working in the Trauma/Ortho/Burn Unit of Nasser Hospital and are running two operation rooms, 67 inpatient beds, and four beds in intermediate care.
+We are also running daycare surgery service (three days per week) for trauma and burn patients.
 In addition, we also managed an outpatient department for wound care, providing dressings and physiotherapy sessions for burn and trauma cases.
-Besides these activities, MSF supports mother and childcare in Nasser hospital, including teo paediatric wards and an outpatient department, delivery, pre- and post-partum wards, paediatric intensive care unit and a newborn intensive care unit, paediatric and maternity emergency rooms, mental healthcare.
+MSF also supports mother and childcare in Nasser hospital, including three paediatric wards with a total of 94 beds, and an outpatient department for specialist consultation, delivery, pre- and postpartum, gynaecology and obstetrics.
+A paediatric intensive care unit has nine beds and a newborn intensive care unit has 30 beds.
+We also support through paediatric and maternity emergency rooms, mental healthcare and health promotion.

-Mid-June, MSF also opened an inpatient therapeutic feeding centre for malnourished children.
-Nasser’s maternity is one of the sole functional maternities in the South of Gaza.
-Moreover, MSF started supporting MoH with providing prophylaxis for close contacts.
-For hepatitis, we've seen a slight decrease in patients, but unfortunately are still receiving severe cases.
+In mid-June, MSF also opened an inpatient therapeutic feeding centre for malnourished children.
+Nasser’s maternity is one of the sole functional maternity units in the South of Gaza.

 Khan Younis Primary Healthcare Centre in Khan Younis